 Step 3: Write a great résumé

-- So-called “soft skills,” such as leadership, communication, and teamwork, are in demand.
+- Highlight skills: So-called “soft skills,” such as leadership, communication, and teamwork, are in demand.
 Plus, as noted above, you may be surprised at how many of your interests translate into these valuable skills.

-- An objective is not always necessary, but if done well—that is, it’s not a generic, boilerplate sentence about how you’re “looking for a job that will utilize your skills”—it could help your cause.
+- Strong objective statement: An objective is not always necessary, but if done well—that is, it’s not a generic, boilerplate sentence about how you’re “looking for a job that will utilize your skills”—it could help your cause.

-- Always use a professional e-mail address, likely one involving your name (“firstname.lastname@example.org”).
-Save your “email@example.com” address for e-mailing your friends.
+- Your email address: Always use a professional email address, likely one involving your name (“firstname.lastname@example.org”).
+Save your “email@example.com” address for emailing your friends.

-- Don’t forget to proofread your résumé a few times!
+- Proofread and edit: Don’t forget to proofread your résumé a few times!
 Giving it to trusted second set of eyes wouldn’t hurt either.

-- Don’t send in anything “extra” with your résumé and job application, unless it’s asked for specifically, like writing or design samples.
+- Additional materials: Don’t send in anything “extra” with your résumé and job application, unless it’s asked for specifically, like writing or design samples.